 The Tampa Bay 1848 hurricane, also called the 1848 Great Gale, was the most severe hurricane to affect Tampa Bay, Florida at this time.
 The other major hurricane which made a landfall in Tampa Bay area was in 1921.
 The 1848 hurricane took place from September 23rd to 25th, 1848, and caused damage to east coast areas around September 26th.

-The assistant surgeon of the fort - B.P.Curry, reported destruction of the hospital.
+It reshaped the coast line in many areas and also destroyed the few human habitations and works in the Tampa Bay Region.
 Only 5 houses remained standing and all the rest were damaged in Tampa.
-The storm wiped out citrus crops and destroyed main houses in the plantation at St. Helena and forced people to seek shelter on the elevated Tocobaga garbage dumps, despite which they were nearly drowned as storm tides eroded major parts in the shell mounds.
-The strong winds felled almost all trees along Indian Rock Road of Largo.
+The storm wiped out citrus crops and destroyed main houses in the plantation at St. Helena.
+Pinellas Country was largely inundated with floods, and the strong winds felled almost all trees along Indian Rocks Road of Largo

 The storm occurred prior to the keeping of meteorological records, but the storm surge is considered to be consistent with a hurricane of Category 4 strength.
 A survivor recalled the storm as a "granddaddy" of hurricanes.